The North Dakota Century Code directs the state forms management program to develop and implement standards for design.

-Generally, forms will be printed in black ink.
+Generally, forms will be created using black ink or font.
 Ink must reproduce on copy machines and scanned images.
 Where it is necessary to have accent or separation to sections of a form, bold, fine, or broken lines, reverse print, or screening in black can be used.
-Some special effects may increase the cost of composing and printing forms and should only be used when cost-justifiable.
-It is cheaper to use special effects in black ink than to use accents in different color ink.
-Each color ink can require a separate press run which increases printing costs.

 Forms intended for use by persons with visual disabilities, and those for senior citizens in general, should be printed in clear, large type with black ink on a matte finished white paper.
 Glossy paper reflects light and colored ink may lack contrast; either or both can make forms difficult to read.